Rakshakan

-Rakshakan is a 2007 Indian Malayalam language action thriller film, directed by Thulasidas, written by A. K. Santhosh, starring Kalabhavan Mani, Ashish Vidyarthi, Sai Kumar, Jagathy Sreekumar, Suraj Venjaramoodu and Harisree Ashokan in the lead roles.
+Rakshakan is a 2007 Indian Malayalam language action thriller film, directed by Thulasidas, written by A. K. Santhosh, starring Kalabhavan Mani, Ashish Vidyarthi, Riyaz Khan, Jagathy Sreekumar, Suraj Venjaramoodu and Harisree Ashokan in the lead roles. movie was box office bomb.

 Plot synopsis

 Mukundan faces many challenges when he has to solve all his financial liabilities just with the income he gets by running a garage.